 The clifftop hamlet of Gwbert (pronounced 'Goo-bert') lies about 2½ miles north of the county town of Cardigan.
 Lying on the eastern side of the Teifi estuary, it has a few rather unimpressive coves, the best of which is known as Morgan's Beach (above).
-This is the furthest from Gwbert and reached by taking the path northwards from the Cliff Hotel.
+This is the furthest out of Gwbert and reached by taking the path northwards from the Cliff Hotel.
 It is mostly course sand backed by shale cliffs and access to the shore is down a good path with steps cut into the rock.

 Before reaching this, the path passes an old lime kiln, from where a short path leads down to another disappointing cove known as Cowley Beach.
 This is a very narrow beach, with a small amount of sand.